StanJulia/Stan.jl/docs/src/WALKTHROUGH2.md

 Make StanSample.jl available:
 ```
+using Distributions
+using DataFrames
-using StanSample, Distributions, AxisKeys
+using MonteCarloMeasurements, AxisKeys
+using StanSample

 ```

-Include also Distributions.jl as we'll be using that package to create an example model.
+Include Distributions.jl as we'll be using that package to create an example model.
 This example is derived from an example in [StatisticalRethinking.jl](https://xcelab.net/rm/statistical-rethinking/).

 It shows a few more features than the Bernoulli example in WALKTHROUGH.md.